-You're given the pointer to the head node of a sorted linked list, where the data in the nodes is in ascending order.
-Delete as few nodes as possible so that the list does not contain any value more than once.
+You are given the pointer to the head node of a sorted linked list, where the data in the nodes is in ascending order.
+Delete nodes and return a sorted list with each distinct value in the original list.
 The given head pointer may be null indicating that the list is empty.

 refers to the first node in the list .

 Remove 1 of the data values and return pointing to the revised list .

 Complete the removeDuplicates function in the editor below.

 SinglyLinkedListNode pointer head: a reference to the head of the list

 SinglyLinkedListNode pointer: a reference to the head of the revised list